M6: Multi-generator, Multi-domain, Multi-lingual and cultural, Multi-genres, Multi-instrument Machine-Generated Music Detection Databases: Baseline model result and discussion

-We conducted experiments using Q-SVM, ResNet, and ViT as baseline models, with hyperparameters provided in the supplementary material.
+The MGMD is a binary classification problem for classifying whether it is generated by machine or human.
+The existing models for this task are limited, with very few detectors currently available and under development.
+Furthermore, these models lack a sufficient baseline, and their approaches are highly fragmented \cite{li2024audio}.
+However, drawing inspiration from binary classification and deepfake audio detection tasks, we select five representative types of classification models for evaluation: Quadratic Support Vector Machine (Q-SVM) \cite{singh2021detection} as a traditional machine learning model, ResNet \cite{resnet2015} as a deep neural network model, ViT \cite{dosovitskiy2020image} as a Transformer-based model, and Wav2Vec 2.0 \cite{baevski2020wav2vec20frameworkselfsupervised} and HuBERT \cite{hsu2021hubertselfsupervisedspeechrepresentation} as audio processing models.
+These models are selected based on their frequent adoption in deepfake audio detection tasks.

+\emph{Q-SVM} is a variant of SVM that utilises a quadratic kernel function to map input data into a higher-dimensional space, which is a simple, yet effective classifier, while \emph{ResNet} is a CNN that incorporates residual connections to prevent information loss and facilitate the training of deeper networks.
+This model excels at extracting latent image features. \emph{ViT} is a transformer-based model that treats images as sequences of patches, leveraging the self-attention mechanism to capture intricate patterns and dependencies. \emph{Wav2Vec 2.0} and \emph{HuBERT} could accept raw music as input to analyse features with pre-trained processor.

 We split the dataset into training, validation, and test sets for each type, with proportions of 0.8×0.8, 0.8×0.2, and 0.2, respectively.
-To facilitate further analysis, all audio files in WAV format were processed using the \emph{librosa} \cite{mcfee2015librosa} library to extract their mel spectrogram representations.
-The evaluation metrics include accuracy, F1 score, and AUC-ROC, as presented in ``Table \ref{tab:model_comparison}, \ref{tab:model_comparison_outofdomain}'', and ``Figure \ref{fig:aocroc}''.
+Notably, we keep the same data split set for fair experiments comparison.
+To facilitate subsequent analysis, all audio files in WAV format were processed using the \emph{librosa} library \cite{mcfee2015librosa} to extract Mel-spectrogram representations, with the exception of Wav2Vec 2.0 and HuBERT, which operate directly on raw audio, and Q-SVM, which relies on spectral statistics as input.
+The hyperparameters are shown in Table \ref{tab:hyperparameters}.
+For the ResNet18 architectures, we adopt the default values specified in their original papers.
+For the ViT model, we use the pre-trained \emph{google/vit-base-patch16-224} and adapt the input dimension from 3-channel images to a single channel to accomodate our input.
+For Q-SVM, we set the kernel to `poly,' the degree to 2, and the coefficient $c_0$ to 1.